NORi: An ML-Augmented Ocean Boundary Layer Parameterization: High-resolution dataset for boundary layer turbulence

-The initial temperature and salinity stratification is based on linear fits to summertime profiles from the ISAS reanalysis product of Argo profiles from 2002 to 2020~\cite{gaillard_situbased_2016}---we choose summertime profiles because we are interested in simulating the deepening of the mixed layer in fall and winter.
-We consider profiles from three latitude bands: midlatitude Atlantic (strong temperature and salinity gradient), equatorial Pacific (strong temperature but weak salinity gradient) and Southern Ocean (salinity-dominated stratification, equation of state highly nonlinear).
-This ensures that we cover a representative range of oceanic stratifications that will be encountered at inference time, including regimes where the equation of state is highly nonlinear.
-We complement these observationally inspired initial profiles with additional ones designed to span a broader parameter space, which is key to ensuring generalizability of the parameterization and avoiding overfitting during training.
-In particular, some training cases lack temperature or salinity gradients, others have inverse (stabilizing) salinity stratification, and others operate in the more nonlinear regime of seawater's equation of state at lower temperatures.
+By referencing Argo profiles, we ensure that we cover a representative and realistic range of oceanic stratifications that we expect at inference time, including regimes with nonlinear thermodynamics.
+To that end, we consider profiles from three latitude bands: midlatitude Atlantic (strong temperature and salinity gradient), equatorial Pacific (strong temperature but weak salinity gradient), and Southern Ocean (salinity-dominated stratification, nonlinear thermodynamics).
+We complement these observationally inspired initial profiles with additional ones designed to span a broader parameter space, which is key to ensure generalizability and avoid overfitting.
+In particular, some training cases lack temperature or salinity gradients, others have inverse (stabilizing) salinity stratification, and others operate in the more thermodynamically nonlinear regime at lower temperatures.
 The actual values of the physical parameters used in the LES suite can be found in \ref{section appendix LES table}.